 Machine learning offers the opportunity to be more efficient with initial searches, and more effective in ranking talent according to important criteria.

 8. Consider internal hiring

 Internal hiring is a form of talent sourcing that might be overlooked, especially if the role is not a promotion.
-However, it is worth bearing in mind that some employees would enjoy a sideways step in their career, perhaps to specialise in something more aligned to their own interests.
+However, it is worth bearing in mind that some employees would enjoy a sideways step in their career, perhaps specializing in something more aligned with their interests.

-Internal sourcing for roles is also a good step if you are restructuring or there are other big changes coming about.
-Offering internal candidates first refusal on applications builds confidence in the business and is the right thing to do in many cases in terms of employee happiness.
+Internal sourcing for roles is also a good step if you are restructuring or other big changes are coming about.
+Offering internal candidates the first refusal on applications builds confidence in the business and is the right thing to do in many cases in terms of employee happiness.